 Historically, the major categories of workers exposed to ionizing radiation include medical radiation workers (radiologists and radiologic technologists), nuclear industry workers, radium dial workers, miners (uranium and tin), flight crew, and military servicemen exposed to above-ground nuclear tests (Wakeford, 2009).
 Studies quantifying leukemia and other cancer risks in workers are important because the radiation exposures in these populations are protracted over decades, and these populations are monitored.
 Small radiation exposures are cumulative and, if associated with leukemia, could translate into meaningful numbers of patients with leukemia since there are millions of radiation workers.
 Results from radiation worker studies also contribute important information towards defining radiation protection measures (see Chapters 13 and 16).
 Furthermore, these studies are useful because findings can be extrapolated to the general population experiencing low-level protracted exposures to natural background radiation and repeated radiation exposures from diagnostic radiologic examinations.
-However, overall, interpretation of risks for cancer and other serious diseases in long-term studies of medical radiation workers is complicated by the dramatically declining radiation doses to workers over time (Linet et al, 2010).
+However, overall, interpretation of risks for cancer and other serious diseases in long-term studies of medical radiation workers is complicated by the dramatically declining radiation doses to workers over time (Linet et al., 2010).
 As with most occupational epidemiologic studies, information on potential confounders (e.g., workers’ personal diagnostic radiological imaging tests, radiotherapy, smoking, and genetic characteristics) is lacking, and few studies of medical radiation workers include women (see Chapter 16).

-A large excess mortality risk (approximately 10-fold) of leukemia was initially reported among U.S. radiologists in 1944 (March et al, 1950).
-Eight major cohorts of radiologists and radation technologists have been actively followed up for leukemia, other cancers, and chronic diseases (reviewed in Yoshinaga et al, 2004; Linet et al, 2010).
+A large excess mortality risk (approximately 10-fold) of leukemia was initially reported among U.S. radiologists in 1944 (March et al., 1950).
+Eight major cohorts of radiologists and radation technologists have been actively followed up for leukemia, other cancers, and chronic diseases (reviewed in Yoshinaga et al., 2004; Linet et al., 2010).
 Collectively, the eight retrospective cohort investigations have studied radiologists or radiologic technologists who first began working over a period spanning more than 80 years, including small numbers who first began working in the earliest years of the professions (e.g., between 1897 and 1926).
 Radiologists and x-ray technicians employed in the first half of the twentieth century experienced notably elevated leukemia mortality (no subtype information provided), with increased risks ranging from 6- to 8.8-fold among those first joining professional societies (a proxy for first working) before 1940.
 Significantly elevated risks of incident non-CLL leukemias were seen in U.S. radiologic technologists who worked 5 or more years before 1950.
 Incidence of total leukemia was significantly elevated in Chinese x-ray workers employed during 1950-1980.
 Among British radiologists entering the profession after 1921 and U.S. radiologists entering the workforce in 1940 or later, leukemia risks declined notably over time.
-There were no significant excesses in U.S. radiologic technologists who first worked after 1950 (Yoshinaga et al, 2004; Linet et al, 2010).
+There were no significant excesses in U.S. radiologic technologists who first worked after 1950 (Yoshinaga et al., 2004; Linet et al., 2010).
 Accurate estimation of risk per unit of radiation has been limited due to absence of comprehensive historical dose reconstruction and, particularly, absence of recorded individual badge doses in the earliest years when exposures would have been greatest.
-A recent comprehensive historical reconstruction of individual occupational radiation doses for the U.S. radiologic technologists cohort (Simon et al, 2014) provides a useful basis for estimating risks per unit dose for hematologic malignancies and other cancers, circulatory diseases, and cataracts.
+A recent comprehensive historical reconstruction of individual occupational radiation doses for the U.S. radiologic technologists cohort (Simon et al., 2014) provides a useful basis for estimating risks per unit dose for hematologic malignancies and other cancers, circulatory diseases, and cataracts.